toolness/hackasaurus-puppet-data/README.md

 Deployment is assumed to target a bare Ubuntu natty server (11.04).
 All other dependencies are automatically installed by the various configuration files in this repository.

-If your SSH key can be used to access the remote server as root, then you can run `tools/deploy.py` to deploy Hackasaurus applications to the remote server.
+## Prerequisites ##

+You'll need [Fabric][].

+In order to deploy and test, you'll also need to set up `ssh` such that it's possible to access the remote server as root, e.g. by setting up a public key.
+(Unfortunately, the deploy and test commands don't currently delegate to Fabric/paramiko for this.)

+## Usage ##

+To deploy Hackasaurus applications to a remote server, run:

+    fab -H yourserver.org deploy

-You can also run `tools/test.py` to run integration tests against the remote server.
+To run integration tests on a remote server, run:

+    fab -H yourserver.org test

+Run `fab -l` for more commands, and `fab -d <command>` for detailed help on a particular command.

 ## Local Configuration ##